OMSAS – Michael G. DeGroote School of Medicine (McMaster University)

 The postsecondary institutions you attended must submit all other required transcripts and registrar statements directly to OMSAS.

-If you do not use an online transcript request, transcripts should be ordered before September 15, 2019, to allow adequate processing time and for OMSAS to receive them by the deadline.
+If you do not use an online transcript request, you should order transcripts before September 15, 2020, to allow adequate processing time and for OMSAS to receive them by the deadline.
 Be prepared to send OMSAS a copy of all dated postage receipts and correspondence related to your transcript requests by the application deadline, if required.

 In the event of a missing or late transcript, you will be required to provide evidence to McMaster University that you requested transcripts in a timely fashion.